 If upgrading to OpenTX 2.1+ you will need to replace your OpenTX 2.0 configuration and “discover” your sensors.
 There are other minor “oddities” - for example T1 (flight mode) and Tt2 (number of sats) are both called TEMP (switching mode helps you identify which is which).

 FrSky telemetry data consists of 16 or 32bit unsigned integers recognized by OpenTX.
-Standard FrSky telemetry does not include flight controller messages natively.
-Therefore, less important telemetry data messages (temperature, variometer…) have been repurposd to carry more useful information such as flight mode.
+Standard FrSky telemetry does not include autopilot messages natively.
+Therefore, less important telemetry data messages (temperature, variometer…) have been repurposed to carry more useful information such as flight mode.

 Using telemetry values in OpenTX¶